tadashi-aikawa/ghostwriter.nvim/README.md

 > [!WARNING]
 > If the body exceeds **4000** characters, an error will occur.
 Please keep each post under **4000** characters.

+> [!IMPORTANT]
+> This plugin is newly created and its specifications are likely to change soon, so please use it with that in mind.

 ## Recommended plugins to use together